-Forum for the Future was founded in 1996 by Paul Ekins, Sara Parkin and Jonathon Porritt as a charity with a mission to accelerate change to a sustainable future.
+Forum for the Future was founded in 1996 by three leading figures of the UK environment movement with a mission to accelerate change to a sustainable future.